 Liquidation Appraisal Value

 Liquidation value of jewelry to be liquidated immediately or scrapped.
 This type of appraisal is usually the lowest value given to an item

-A homeowner’s insurance and renter’s policies commonly include coverage for personal property and the value of the jewelry is included in those limits.
-For higher insurance limits a separate jewelry insurance rider policy may be required.
+Homeowner’s insurance and renter’s policies commonly include coverage for personal property and the value of the jewelry is included in those limits.
+For higher insurance limits, a separate jewelry insurance rider policy may be required.
 To obtain complete coverage to the full value of the item(s), an appraisal for each piece will be required and the coverage can be scheduled on your policy with a specific description of the item and an amount of insurance on each item.
 If you wish to have proper value coverage a detailed professional appraisal is paramount.

 In Case of Loss

 When the loss of an appraised jewelry item occurs the importance of a properly prepared and detailed appraisal becomes very apparent.
 The preparer of the appraisal should be consulted for verification of the quality and value of the proposed replacement.

 We recommend that your appraisal be updated every 5 years.
 Check annually with your insurer and jeweler about the necessity of keeping your appraisal up to date.

 An appraisal is not an offer to buy unless specifically stated.
 James Gattas Jewelers does not provide “spot” appraisals for value or verification.

 Jewelry Appraisal Processes